La retaguardia/The rear guard

 - Expression of pre-colonial Mexican identity and post-revolutionary nationalist Mexican ideals

 - Emphasis on group identity and solidarity

 - Cultivation of the Mexican Modernist movement

 - The term “rear guard” describes a military force that protects the main force from a rear attack.
 Do you think that the people depicted in the artwork are part of a professional military?
 Describe the visual elements that led you to your decision.

-- The rear guard is a lithograph, which allows multiple copies of the same image to be printed.
-Why do you think Clemente Orozco chose to create this image using lithography?
+- The Rear Guard is a lithograph, which allows multiple copies of the same image to be printed.
+Why do you think Orozco chose to create this image using lithography?
 Can you think of a situation where you would want to create many copies of an image?